 In a perfect world, seniors would have no stairs in their home.
 If they do live in a multi-level home and their bedroom is on the second floor, however it’s wise to move it to the first floor.
 If that’s not an opinion, it may be worth it to downsize to a smaller, ranch-style home.

 Contact Baliah Home Care Today

-If you have further questions on how to improve senior home safety or are interested in our home care services in Montgomery County and surrounding counties in Maryland,, don’t hesitate to contact us today.
+If you have further questions on how to improve senior home safety or are interested in our home care services in Bethesda, Chevy Chase, Potomac and nearby areas in Maryland, don’t hesitate to contact us today.
 We look forward to hearing from you!

 Leave a Reply